Just Got Diagnosed with High Blood Pressure? Here's What to Do First, According to Research

 - Offer tips about ways a patient can increase and maintain their physical activity levels

-- Nudge patients to spend more time performing physical activities that they enjoy (or keep trying new things until they found one they dig)
+- Nudge patients to spend more time performing physical activities that they enjoy (or keep trying new things until they find one they dig)

 - Offer verbal positive feedback for any noted increases in exercise